 Karen Weddle-West, Ph.D., University of Tennessee (1982).
 Cultural diversity; Minority teachers; Child

 psychology; Infant development; Adolescent pregnancy; At-risk children.
-Vice Provost
+Interim Provost

 Denise L. Winsor, Ph.D., University of Nevada, Las Vegas (2008).
 Child development; Development in